ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 - {:.fragment}  **(9) The Argument from Extrasensory Perception**

-    - this was the strongest argument according to Turing…

-    - "the statistical evidence [...] is overwhelming"

     - "Let us play the imitation game, using as witnesses a man who is good as a telepathic receiver, and a digital computer.
 The interrogator can ask such questions as 'What suit does the card in my right hand belong to?'
 The man by telepathy or clairvoyance gives the right answer 130 times out of 400 cards.
 The machine can only guess at random, and perhaps gets 104 right, so the interrogator makes the right identification."

+    - (this was the strongest argument according to Turing…
+      "the statistical evidence [...] is overwhelming")

 -----